-- When it comes to dryer seasons and climates, where the average RH is naturally below thirty percent, you don’t necessarily need an additional humidification for sustaining good RH levels.
+- When it comes to dryer seasons and climates, where the average RH is naturally below 30%, you don’t necessarily need additional humidification for sustaining good RH levels.

 - There are rooms, where the HVAC vents are closed off and the vents are not conditioned to the same temperature and humidity levels compared to the rest of the space.
 In such cases, this may result in different sub-climates within the property or facility.
 This effect can have adverse effects and impact on the installation of different floors on the site of the facility.